Black Country dialect

 The Black Country dialect is spoken by many people in the Black Country, a region covering most of the four Metropolitan Boroughs of Dudley, Sandwell, Walsall and Wolverhampton.
-It also influences the accents of towns and villages in the rural counties to the north, south and west of the region.
-It is distinct from the Brummie dialect, which originates from the neighbouring city of Birmingham.
+The traditional dialect preserves many archaic traits of Early Modern English and even Middle English and may be unintelligible for outsiders.
+This dialect is distinct from and maintains more traditional characteristics than the dialect of Birmingham, which has been more influenced by standard English due to having been urban for a longer time.
+It has also influenced the accents of the towns and villages in the counties to the north, south and west of the region.

-Description
+Phonology

 In general, the Black Country dialect has resisted many of the changes from Middle English that are seen in other dialects of British English, resembling particularly Northern English and West Country English.